 - Develop a proficiency within the recording studio environment including live recording, Foley for film and experimental techniques for sound and music.

-- Investigate working with the voice, including spoken word, dialogue editing, and ADR.
+- Investigate working with the voice, including spoken word, dialogue editing and ADR (automatic dialogue replacement).

 - Experiment with musical instrument building, from found and constructed materials, including building electronic and digital manipulation devices.